rahavdayan/LLM-Engineers-Handbook/README.md

 **by Rahav Dayan**

 This project implements a RAG system with a user interface.
-The system is designed to take a user question and return relevant video segments with brief explanations for each.
+The system is designed to take a user question and a relevant video segment with a brief explanation of it.
 The application runs locally through a Gradio interface.

-The system processes the lecture videos from Hugging Face, aligns them with subtitles, applies topic modeling, and stores structured chunks in a vector database (Qdrant) for retrieval.
+The system downloads the lecture videos from Hugging Face, applies topic modeling and chunks subtitle texts, and stores the structured chunks in a vector database (Qdrant) for retrieval.
 A local language model (via Ollama) is used to generate user-friendly responses based on the retrieved content.

 It may take anywhere from a few seconds to a few minutes to receive a response.